jamessud/jamessud.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-Hi!
-I'm a first year PhD in Computer Science at the University of Chicago under Professor Fred Chong with an interest in quantum algorithms, information, and systems; supported by the NSF GRFP Fellowship.
-Previously, I have been affiliated with UC Berkeley, the Universities Space Research Association, the NASA Quantum AI Lab, the Los Alamos National Lab, and the Berkeley Lab.
-I am also the bassist, guitarist, and manager of MintJulep, a neo-soul/jazz band based in the San Francisco Bay area, and am the producer and instrumentalist in Sunnydew, a duet project with Maya.
-You can find either of these on your favorite streaming platform.
-I also love woodworking, surfing, skating, basketball, jazz, south asian and Brazilian music, hip hop, soul, spicy food, sweets, beaches, salt, indie movies, painting, creative writing, walking, and sleeping.
+ Hello friend!
+Talk to me if you love smelling flowers, breathing and walking deeply, perfecting your jump shot, or researching quantum algorithms.

+ I'm currently practicing all of the above, the last one via a PhD in Computer Science at the University of Chicago under Professor Fred Chong - supported by the NSF GRFP Fellowship.

+ It is my hope to update this page with poetry, music, visual art, and scientific publications as they come along.
+Find these on my blogroll.
+If anything interests you, don't be shy to send an email my way.